 - You will now see the currencies tab.
 Choose your home currency U.S. dollar from the predefined list.

 - Enter the date for which you want to pass an entry.

-- Now check mark the box alongside “Home currency adjustments” tab.
+- Now check to mark the box alongside the “Home currency adjustments” tab.
 The moment you checkmark the box, you will see a dialogue box appearing.
 Click ok to the tab and move on.
 This will now activate your home currency adjustments and you will be ready to reconcile.

 - QuickBooks doesn’t allow you to reconcile in foreign currency.
 The only currency you can adjust is your home currency.
 Thus if you have selected USD as your home currency then you will see 1 USD will be put equal to 1 foreign currency which cannot be changed.
 Thus we will now alter USD to pass a reconciliation entry.

 - To pass the journal entry:

 - First line: Choose the account that needs to be reconciled and enter the amount that shows an unbalanced figure.
 If the unbalanced figure is positive then enter the amount as debt.
 But if the differencing figure is negative then enter the same figure as Credit.

 - Second line: Now enter the exchange gain or loss account and enter the opposite balancing figure.